-All Auditors must be in possession of the requirements of eligibility, integrity and professionalism envisaged by law and by other applicable provisions and, for the purposes of Art.
-1, paragraph 2, letters b) and c) of the Decree of the Ministry of Justice 30 March 2000, no. 162, which establishes the requirements of professionalism and integrity.
+All Statutory Auditors must meet the requirements of eligibility, honourableness and professionalism set forth by law and other applicable provisions and, for the purposes of Article 1, paragraph 2, letters b) and c) of Ministry of Justice Decree No. 162 of 30 March 2000, which establishes the requirements of professionalism and honourableness.

-Furthermore, in conformity with Principle VIII of the Corporate Governance Code, the doValue auditors must be in possession of the requirements of independence envisaged by Art.
-2, Recommendation 9 of that code as well as the requirements indicated in Art.
-148, paragraph 3 of the Consolidated Finance Law.
+Furthermore, in accordance with Principle VIII of the Corporate Governance Code, the auditors of doValue must meet the independence requirements of Article 2, Recommendation 9, of the same code, as well as the requirements of Article 148, paragraph 3, of the TUF.